basho/basho_docs/source/languages/en/riak/community/product-advisories/leveldbrestart.md

 document: reference
 ---

-Data loss may occur during node restart when using LevelDB tiered storage on a low write volume cluster
+Data loss may occur during node restart when using LevelDB tiered storage on a low write volume cluster.

 Info | Value
 :----|:-----